 Lyn and boys playing games at Beerhaus

 This fun restaurant offers some creative craft brews (including one that tastes just like coffee!), along with games to entertain you while you wait for your food.
 Enjoy piled-high sandwiches, delicious fries and top-notch brats.
+YUM!

 27. Take a Hot Air Balloon Ride Over the City